 The Purpose of the Martyrdom of Jesus

-That's why the myths must be exposed and dispelled, because Christians have been led to believe in stories about Jesus ranging from being “born of a virgin” to “dying for our sins” and for our “salvation.”
+That's why the myths must be exposed and dispelled, because Christians have been led to believe in stories about Jesus ranging from being “born of a virgin” to “dying for our sins for our salvation” to "coming again" in person.
 Therefore, in order to establish peace and harmony in the world, and in order to resolve the doctrinal conflicts between Christianity, Judaism, Islam and other religions, it is necessary to dispel myths about Jesus and bring about a real Reformation -- which Jesus himself foresaw and predicted would come at the end of the age he ushered in.

 Christians have been led to believe that a prophecy in the book of Isaiah meant that he, Jesus, as Messiah, would literally be led as a lamb to slaughter, and that the purpose of his sacrifice would be to "die for our sins" and "take away the sins of the world."
 Most of the epistles and books that made it into the Christian Bible, as well as the largely ignored Gnostic gospel of Judas, give that impression or even make that claim.

 However, none of the prophecies in the book of Isaiah are about Jesus (see the article on Isaiah Chapter 53).
-An certainly Jesus understood that the book of Isaiah was about the son of man to come after Jesus, who would "first be rejected by his generation and suffer many things," as Jesus predicted.
-After all, Jesus was accepted by multitudes in his generation and really suffered only on the last day of his life, not before his mission was accomplished, whereas the modern son of man was stricken and afflicted and has suffered many things first.
+An certainly Jesus understood that the book of Isaiah was about the son of man to come after him, who would "first be rejected by his generation and suffer many things," as Jesus predicted.
+(After all, Jesus was accepted by multitudes in his generation and really suffered only on the last day of his life, not before his mission was accomplished, whereas the modern son of man was stricken and afflicted and has suffered many things first.)

 Why is this important?
-Because while most Christians understand and try to abide by the golden rule, do good works and have faith that the humble, gentle, peaceful and meek shall inherit the earth, there are some misguided Christians who are imposing and offensive even though they proudly, aggressively and hypocritically claim to be Christians.
-They are hypocrites who claim to do “many wonderful works in the name of the Lord,” even though they are wrong-doers, just as Jesus foresaw and foretold.
-And part of the reason is because they believe in erroneous doctrines.
+Because while most Christians understand and try to abide by the golden rule, do good works and have faith that the humble, gentle, peaceful and meek shall inherit the earth, there are some misguided Christians who are proud, arrogant, imposing and offensive even though they hypocritically claim to be Christians.

 Jesus warned about the erroneous doctrines of men, and knew they would produce conflict and division.
 Therefore, the erroneous doctrines and myths must be dispelled, and the record must be set straight, as Jesus said it would be.